Oneiriq/cosmiq-graphql/examples/nodejs/README.md

 # Node.js GraphQL Integration Examples (Reference)

 > **⚠️ IMPORTANT NOTICE:** These are **reference implementations only** and do not execute as-is.
-They demonstrate how to adapt `cosmosdb-schemagen` for Node.js environments but require additional setup and modifications.
+They demonstrate how to adapt `cosmiq` for Node.js environments but require additional setup and modifications.

-This directory contains reference examples showing how `cosmosdb-schemagen` patterns can be adapted for Node.js environments.
+This directory contains reference examples showing how `cosmiq` patterns can be adapted for Node.js environments.
 These files serve as templates to help Node.js developers integrate CosmosDB schema generation into their projects.

 ## Reference vs. Executable Examples